kuprel/minbpe-pytorch/README.md

 Minimal, clean code for the (byte-level) Byte Pair Encoding (BPE) algorithm commonly used in LLM tokenization.
 The BPE algorithm is "byte-level" because it runs on UTF-8 encoded strings.

-This uses PyTorch to add GPU training support to Andrej Karpathy's [minbpe](https://github.com/karpathy/minbpe).
+This adds PyTorch/CUDA training support to Andrej Karpathy's [minbpe](https://github.com/karpathy/minbpe).
 It takes 148 seconds on an RTX4090 to train the `BasicTokenizer` with a vocab_size of 512 on 307MB of Enron emails.
 The original code takes TBD on an M2 MacBook Air to do this.

 ## Usage